ludcila/CHT-preCICE/documentation/user/4-what-works.md

 - Nearest projection cannot be used in most of the cases, because the data is located at the faces and not at the nodes (for nearest projection to work, we need to specify the vertices of the faces, and the data must be located at these vertices)
 - Radial basis functions: there are some challenges when using RBFs:
     - If they have global support, they are not efficient if the interface meshes are large
-    - If they have local support, we have to choose a suitable support radius, which depends on the mesh, and might be problematic if the mesh has both very coarse and very fine elements (?)
+    - If they have local support, we have to choose a suitable support radius, which depends on the mesh, and might be problematic for complex geometries or if the mesh has both very coarse and very fine elements (?)

 ### Post-processing (??)

+(needs more testing... especially for turbulent flows)

 #### Laminar flow